NordThing/BCN3D-Moveo/STL files/Articulation 2/readme.md

 22 - print time - 1h 55min - 0.1mm layer height - 50% infill - 150mm/sec - PLA - Printed in 101.25% in X and Y to compensate for shrinkage in the plastic

 2M2H - print time - 11h 05min - 0.2mm layer height - 20% infill - 150mm/sec - PLA - Printed in 101.25% in X and Y to compensate for shrinkage in the plastic

+2M2M - print time - 11h 00 min - 0.2mm layer height - 20% infill - 150mm/sec - PLA - Printed in 101.25 in X and Y to compensate for shrinkage in the plastic.